Charmed Apache Spark Documentation - Tutorial Setup Environment

 spark.kubernetes.namespace=spark

 That’s it.
-We’re now ready to dive head first into Spark!
+We’re now ready to dive head-first into Apache Spark!

-In the next section, we’ll start submitting commands to Spark using the built-in interactive shell.
+In the next section, we’ll start submitting commands to Apache Spark using the built-in interactive shell.